 ‘Tis the season for holiday baking and candy making!
 And though I do enjoy a leisurely day in the kitchen making Christmas candies, I also appreciate recipes that can be whipped up in a quick few minutes.
-These Haystacks are one of those quick-few-minute recipes.
+These vintage Haystacks are one of those quick-few-minute recipes.
 For sure.
 I made this batch in less than 15 minutes from getting the ingredients out of the pantry to dropping them onto the paper to cool.

 This is also another of those back-in-the-day recipes that I’ve had in my files forever.
 They’re a delightful combination of sweet, salty, and crunchy and make a lovely addition to your assortment of more traditional Christmas candies.